 We fund a substantial portion of our acquisitions of hybrid adjustable-rate mortgages and RMBS with borrowings that, after the effect of hedging, have interest rates based on indices and repricing terms similar to, but of somewhat shorter maturities than, the interest rate indices and repricing terms of the mortgages and RMBS.
 Thus, in most cases the interest rate indices and repricing terms of our mortgage assets and our funding sources will not be identical, thereby creating an interest rate mismatch between assets and liabilities.
 Therefore, our cost of funds would likely rise or fall more quickly than would our earnings rate on assets.
 During periods of changing interest rates, such interest rate mismatches could negatively impact our financial condition, cash flows and results of operations.
 To mitigate interest rate mismatches, we may utilize the hedging strategies discussed above.
 Our analysis of risks is based on FIDAC's experience, estimates, models and assumptions.
 These analyses rely on models which utilize estimates of fair value and interest rate sensitivity.
-Actual economic conditions or implementation of investment decisions by our management may produce results that differ significantly from the estimates and assumptions used in our models and the projected results shown portfolio value should interest rates go up or down 25, 50, and 75 basis points, assuming the yield curves of the rate shocks will be parallel to each other and the current yield curve.
+Actual economic conditions or implementation of investment decisions by our management may produce results that differ significantly from the estimates and assumptions used in our models and the projected results shown in this Form 10-Q.

+Our profitability and the value of our portfolio (including interest rate swaps) may be adversely affected during any period as a result of changing interest rates.
+The following table quantifies the potential changes in net interest income, portfolio value should interest rates go up or down 25, 50, and 75 basis points, assuming the yield curves of the rate shocks will be parallel to each other and the current yield curve.
 All changes in income and value are measured as percentage changes from the projected net interest income and portfolio value at the base interest rate scenario.
-The base interest rate scenario assumes interest rates at March 31, 2008 and various estimates regarding prepayment and all activities are made at each level of rate shock.
+The base interest rate scenario assumes interest rates at June 30, 2008 and various estimates regarding prepayment and all activities are made at each level of rate shock.
 Actual results could differ significantly from these estimates.